Sign in to continue

 JPGs are prevalent for digital images, but they have some disadvantages.

-• JPG images compress data by discarding information as part of the compression process.
-This can lead to visible artifacts in the resulting image, such as blurriness or pixelation.
+• JPGs compress data by discarding information as part of the compression process.
+This can lead to visible artifacts in the resulting photo, such as blurriness or pixelation.

 • JPG files also don't support layers or transparency.
-If you're working on an image that needs to be layered or have transparency, you'll need to use a different format for example PNG or TIFF.
+If you're working on a graphic that needs to be layered or have transparency, you'll need to use a different format for example PNG or TIFF.

 FeatureJPGBMP (Bitmap)

-UsageIdeal for web usage, digital photography, social mediaSuitable for high-quality prints, artwork, and graphic design
+Usage.Ideal for web, digital photography, social media.Suitable for high-quality prints, artwork, and graphic design.

 FeatureJPGTIFF